skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 	This will bring you back to the CloudFormation console.
 You can refresh the page to see the stack starting to create.
 Before moving on, make sure the stack is in a **CREATE_COMPLETE**.

+	Move on to Task 1.

 !!!
 Attention
 	Throughout the workshop, keep in mind where you need to add the Account ID, correctly use pathing and change the region specified if needed (although if you are taking this as part of an AWS event, just use the already specified us-east-2.)
 Missing any of these items can result in problems and errors like **"An error occurred (MalformedPolicyDocument) when calling the CreatePolicy operation: The policy failed legacy parsing"**.

 ## Task 1 <small>Create the webadmins role</small>

-* Create an IAM role that will be used by the webadmins (Initially this role will trust your own AWS account but in the **Verify** phase you will configure it to trust the other team's account.)
+First you will create an IAM role for the webadmins (Initially this role will trust your own AWS account but in the **Verify** phase you will configure it to trust the other team's account.):

 * Use the following JSON to create a file name trustpolicy1 for the trust (assume role) policy:
 	`{ "Version": "2012-10-17", "Statement": { "Effect": "Allow", "Principal": { "AWS": "arn:aws:iam::Account_ID:root"}, "Action": "sts:AssumeRole" } }`
 * Create the webadmin role:
 `aws iam create-role --role-name webadmins --assume-role-policy-document file://trustpolicy1`
 * Add the Lambda Read Only policy to the role
 	`aws iam attach-role-policy --policy-arn arn:aws:iam::aws:policy/AWSLambdaReadOnlyAccess  --role-name webadmins`

 ## Task 2 <small>Create the permissions boundary for the webadmins</small>

-We will use permissions boundaries to set the maximum permissions of the roles created by the webadmins.
-The permissions boundary should only allow the following actions: Create log groups, create log streams and put logs, list the files in the webadmins folder of the bucket that starts with `"shared-logging-"` and ends in `"-data"`
+Next you will create the policy that will be used as the permissions boundary.
+The permissions boundary should only allow the following actions: Create log groups, create log streams, put logs and list the files in the webadmins folder of the bucket that starts with `"shared-logging-"` and ends in `"-data"`:

 * Use the following JSON to create a file named boundarydoc for the policy document: